sts10/hushline-website/README.md

 This design system provides a research-based framework for quickly building durable web experiences.

-Use it as a starter kit that you can build on top of, or use it as a complete, living solution.
+Use it as a starter kit that you can build on top of, or as a complete, living solution.

 ## Documentation and Resources